OpenEvalProject/evals/manuscripts/elife-69779/v2/manuscript.md

 (3) Videography.
 The worm was imaged using a stereomicroscope (Wild M3C, Leica, Buffalo Grove, Illinois) with a 1.5× objective, and a video camera (VE-CCDTX, DATG MTI, Michigan City, Illinois) with a frame rate of 30 Hz.
 Individual frames were analyzed by MATLAB scripts (Mathworks, Natick, MA) to extract head angle of the worm as previously described (McCormick et al., 2011).
 First, each frame was thresholded to identify the worm’s head and neck region, which was then skeletonized to obtain its centerline (white line, Figure 3B) and head angle (θ) was defined as described Figure 3B.
 Values of head angle when the worm was exhibiting presumptive reversal behavior (Faumont and Lockery, 2006) where excluded manually, without knowledge of experimental condition.

-## Single-worm food choice assays
+### Single-worm food choice assays

 Bacteria cultured as described above (late stationary phase) were washed three times by centrifugation and resuspension in ~5 mL minimal buffer; the buffer contained (in mM): 1 MgSO4, 10 HEPES adjusted 350–360 mOsm (glycerol).
-After resuspension of the final wash, bacteria cell density d was measured by diluting a sample of known volume by a factor 1/a such that the optical density of the sample, ODs, was in in the linear range relative to cell density, that is, ODs <1 unit (Stevenson et al., 2016).
-We computed d as a× ODs; typical values of d were 4–6 units.
+After resuspension of the final wash, bacteria cell density d was measured by diluting a sample of known volume by a factor $1/a$ such that the optical density of the sample, ODs, was in in the linear range relative to cell density, that is, ODs <1 unit (Stevenson et al., 2016).
+We computed $d$ as $a\times$ ODs; typical values of $d$ were 4–6 units.
 The final resuspension was then diluted to the desired density for each experiment.
 We found that OD = 1 corresponds to approximately 2.35×109 and 2.00×109 colony forming units/mL of Comamonas and Simplex, respectively.

 After training, worms were washed and transferred to foodless plates for 1–2 hr of food deprivation.
 At the start of the assay, the Y-chip was filled with bacteria-free buffer solution and a worm was inserted into the chip by liquid transfer using a syringe fitting with PE tubing and a steel nipple.
 During a 2 min. accommodation period, both streams carried bacteria-free buffer and the video and electrophysiological recordings were initiated.
 After accommodation, both streams were switched to particular food types and food densities according to the design of the experiment.
 In food-familiarity (Figure 4A) and food-density experiments (Figure 4C–D) channels 1 and 4 carried the same food (H or M).
 In food quality learning (Figure 4B) and integration of preference and price (Figure 5B), channel 1 carried H food and channel 4 carried M food at optical densities given in the legends or indicated in the figures.
 Feeding was recorded for 12 min after food onset.
 Mean pumping frequency was computed as the number of pumps (paired E and R spikes) divided by total observation time.
-Preference fH was defined as the fraction of pumps emitted when the tip of the worm’s head, where the mouth is located, was in H food, as detected in the synchronized video recording.
-Specifically, fH=NH/NH+NM, where NH and NM are the number of pumps in H and M food, respectively; on this scale, fH=0.5 constitutes equal preference for the two foods or, in economic terms, indifference between the two options.
+Preference $f_{H}$ was defined as the fraction of pumps emitted when the tip of the worm’s head, where the mouth is located, was in H food, as detected in the synchronized video recording.
+Specifically, $f_{H}=N_{H}/NH+N_{M}$, where $N_{H}$ and $N_{M}$ are the number of pumps in H and M food, respectively; on this scale, $f_{H}=0.5$ constitutes equal preference for the two foods or, in economic terms, indifference between the two options.
 No animals were censored.

-## Fitting utility functions to preference data
+### Fitting utility functions to preference data

-To fit the CES function (Equation 11) to the choice data in Figure 6C and D, we estimated the parameters β and ρ using two-limit tobit maximum likelihood.
+To fit the CES function (Equation 11) to the choice data in Figure 6C and D, we estimated the parameters $\beta$ and $ρ$ using two-limit tobit maximum likelihood.
 Values of the error term were drawn from identical and independent normal distributions (Andreoni and Miller, 2002).

-## System for calcium imaging of neuronal activity
+### System for calcium imaging of neuronal activity

 For recording from AWC neurons, the genetically encoded calcium indicator GCaMP6s was expressed under control of the str-2 promoter.
 Late L4 or early adult worms were immobilized in a newly designed microﬂuidic imaging chip (Figure 8—figure supplement 1; Supplemental CAD file 2) based on a previous device in which the worm’s nose protrudes into a switchable stimulus stream (Chronis et al., 2007).
 Chip feature-height was 30 μm.
 The chip was adapted for rapid switching.
-The switching time constant in a microfluidic chip that is driven by a constant current source (e.g. a syringe pump) is equal to the product of the system’s compliance (C) and fluidic resistance of the chip (R).
+The switching time constant in a microfluidic chip that is driven by a constant current source (e.g. a syringe pump) is equal to the product of the system’s compliance ($C$) and fluidic resistance of the chip ($R$).
 To reduce compliance we used rigid inlet tubing and to reduce resistance we greatly enlarged the food-carrying channels.
 An additional advantage of reduced resistance is a reduction in mechanical switching artifacts.
 Although edible bacteria were perfused through the chip, worms did not feed while being imaged, presumably as a result of being tightly constrained in the chip.

 To improve stimulus stability, fluid flow was driven by a syringe pump rather than gravity or pressure.
 Two of the four syringes in the pump were filled with H food and two with M food, prepared in the same was as for single-worm food choice assays.
 Syringes were connected to the chip such that if all four channels were flowing into the chip, the cross-sectional flow at the point of confluence near the worm would be H2 H1 M1 M2.
 Stimulus presentation was automated utilizing a microprocessor to control a pair of two-way solenoid valves (LFAA1201610H, The Lee Company, Westbrook, Connecticut) in series with the syringes H1 and M1; the outer channels H2 and M2 flowed continuously.
 To present H food, the stimulus pattern was H2 H1 M1; to present M food the pattern was H1 M1 M2.
 As all channels flowed at the same rate, each occupied 1/3 of the cross-sectional flow at the worm’s position with the result that small fluctuations in the position of fluidic interfaces were kept far from the worm’s nose.

 A Hamamatsu CCD camera (model C11254) controlled by HCImage was used to capture stacks of TIFF images at 10 frames/sec.
 Images were analyzed by manually drawing a region of interest (ROI) comprising a tightly cropped segment of the neurite connecting the cilium and soma.
 Mean background fluorescence was estimated from a 2-pixel thick margin situated 2 pixels outside the ROI in each frame.
 Absolute neuronal fluorescence was quantified as the mean of the 200 brightest pixels in the ROI, minus mean background.
 Finally, fluorescence values were expressed as fractional change relative to pre-stimulus baseline absolute fluorescence.
 Traces shown were not bleach-corrected.

-## Microfabrication
+### Microfabrication

 Devices were fabricated using standard soft lithography (Xia and Whitesides, 1998; Xia, 2008).
 Silicon-wafer masters were created by exposing a layer of SU-8 2025 resist (Microchem, Newton, MA) through a transparency mask and developing the master in a bath of glycol monomethyl ether acetate (PGMEA).
 CAD files for the Y-chip and the imaging chip are provided in Supplemental CAD file 2 and 3.
 Masters were treated with tridecafluoro-1,1,2,2-tetrahydrooctyl trichlorosilane (Gelest, Morrisville, Pennsylvania) vapor to facilitate release.
 Devices were formed by casting polydimethylsiloxane pre-polymer (PDMS Sylgard 184, Dow Corning, Corning, NY) against masters.
 After curing and mold release, holes for external connections (fluidic inlets and outlets, worm injection, and electrodes) were formed using a 1.5 diameter punch.
 Devices were exposed to an air plasma then bonded to glass slides (Y-chip) or coverslips (calcium imaging chip).

-## Statistics
+### Statistics

 The following statistical tests were employed according to experimental design.
 We used t-tests to determine whether the mean differed from a specific value, and to compare means from two samples or experimental groups (strains, treatments, optical densities, and price ratios).
 When the number of experimental groups exceeded two we used a two-factor analysis of variance.
 When the number of experimental groups exceeded two and individuals within groups were measured successively over time, we used a two-factor analysis of variance with repeated measures.
 For all comparisons, the center of distributions were their arithmetic mean.
 For dispersion measures, we used 95% confidence intervals, except in the case of time-series data where we used standard errors of the mean.
 None of the experimental designs required correction for multiple comparisons.
 Statistical details for each test (statistical test, effect or comparison tested, definition of units of replication, number of replicates, statistic value, degrees of freedom, p-value, and effect size) are compiled in Table 2.
 These details are cited by the notation “Table 2, where n is the row number in the table.
 Because all assays were novel, sample sizes were determined empirically, by noting how variance changed as a function of number of replicates.
 All replicates were biological replicates.
 In the case of ‘assay plates’, a replicate is unique cohort of worms on an assay plate.
 In the case of ‘worms’, a replicate is a unique animal tested once.
 No outliers were excluded.